shuyushang/star-link-frontend/README.md

 ### Install npm

-Bring up your terminal or cmd window, navigate to the cloned repo, and type in,
+Navigate to the cloned repo, and install npm,

 ```
 cd star-link-frontend
 npm install
 ```

 You only need to do this once.

 ### Run the Starlink Trajectory Visualization

-Once npm is installed, type in,
+Once npm is installed, launch the web application,

 ```
 npm start